Helena Pilejczyk

-Helena Pilejczyk (née Majcher; born 1 April 1931) is a Polish speed skater.
+Helena Pilejczyk (née Majcher; 1 April 1931 – 12 November 2023) was a Polish speed skater.
 Pilejczyk was the Olympic bronze medal winner in the 1,500 m in Squaw Valley (1960).
 Her first appearance at the Polish national Championships speed skating was in 1953, while the last time she could be seen skating internationally was during the masters games of 2002, where she competed in the category for female skaters 70 years and above.

 She achieved 40 Polish skating records and won 37 Polish titles for distance, allround and relay race events.
+Pilejczyk died in Elbląg on 12 November 2023, at the age of 92.